HusseinReda97pro/soical_user_authentication/README.md

 In this Package there is three level of abstraction:

-1. You can use Ui Widgets
+1. You can use Ui Widgets:

 ![image](https://user-images.githubusercontent.com/47584580/200312074-fedc6417-61a4-41a6-a764-eeb8e8e8da77.png)

 2. you can use state mangment Solution used in this pacged wich is Provider and use functions and current user and loading state form it.